WANGAndyYucheng/WANGAndyYucheng.github.io/_pages/about.md

 ## About me
 Nice to meet you and welcome to my personal page!

 My name is WANG Yucheng, a fourth year UG double majoring in Computer Science and Electronic Engineering at HKUST.
-My passion lies in the field of **Computer Vision** with a recent focus on the **Generative Models**.
-Researches in **Computer Graphics** and **Signal Processing** also interests me a lot.
+My passion lies in the field of **image/video generation** with **AIGC** related techniques.

-This webpage is last updated on **2023/09/15**.
+This webpage is last updated on **2023/02/15**.

 ## Education
 ### Hong Kong University of Science and Technology (HKUST) (2020-2024)